ETS-BodyModeling/ImplicitParametricAvatar/README.md

 ## Overview

-In this work, we introduces an easily animatable new SMPL-X mesh topology with shoe-like feet, enabling more realistic and flexible character animation.
+In this work, we introduce an easily animatable new SMPL-X mesh topology with shoe-like feet, enabling more realistic and flexible character animation.
 Key features include:

 - **New SMPL-X Mesh Topology**: Designed for easy animation, the mesh features shoe-like feet for improved realism and articulation.
 ![Improvement1](https://github.com/ETS-BodyModeling/ImplicitParametricAvatar/blob/main/teaser/feet_improvement.png)